Buy now, pay later: how it works and what to look out for

 With some BNPL providers it is possible to spread the cost of a payment over many months or even years, rather than just a few weeks.
 You might even be able to borrow more too.

 Klarna, for example, via its 'financing' option, allows you to spread repayments over a period of up six months, and in some cases this can be stretched to 36 months.
-Another provider, Newpay, lets you spread repayments over 24 months, with a credit limit of up to £5,000.
+Another provider, Newpay, lets you spread repayments for up to 48 months.

 Yet it's important to note that this is a different version of BNPL to the one covered in this guide.
 This longer form of BNPL is regulated, which means: